Arsenal sign Vieira from Porto in £34.2m deal

 "I am very excited that we have identified and signed such a special talent," said Gunners boss Mikel Arteta.

-"Fabio is a very creative player that will bring high quality and versatility to our attacking play," he added.
+"Fabio is a very creative player that will bring high quality and versatility to our attacking play."

 Vieira has yet to win a senior cap for Portugal, but was voted player of the tournament at last year's European Under-21 Championship.